 We will be awarding plaques to the top three male/female results in each age division.
 However, in order to ensure all our results are accurate before making these awards, we will mail these out the week after the race.

-We will begin the award ceremony at 9:30 a.m. where we will present checks and plaques to the top 3 male/female finishers in the following categories: 5K overall and half-marathon overall, Baylor student and Master's divisions.
+We will begin the award ceremony at 9:30 a.m. where we will present checks and plaques to the top 3 male/female finishers in the following categories: half-marathon overall, Baylor student and Master's divisions.

 There may be times when we feel it is unsafe to proceed with the race.
 While we recognize the aspirations and commitment of those that have entered the race, we will make decisions about the race based on the participation population as a whole.
 Each runner should make his/her own personal decisions about the race conditions and determine if he/she is comfortable with the weather and course conditions in regard to his/her desire to participate.